-Ontario Carbon Farm, will produce compost from food and yard waste donated by project area residents and businesses.
-The project will reduce GHG emissions by diverting organic waste from landfills, where it would otherwise decompose in the absence of oxygen, thereby producing methane, a potent GHG with warming properties up to 34 times more potent than carbon dioxide over 100 years.
-By diverting organic waste to composting facilities where it is processed in the presence of oxygen, methane emissions from landfills are avoided.
-The diversion of organic waste to local composting facilities should also reduce the vehicle trips needed to transport organic material to off-site landfills, but these trips are difficult to estimate, so resulting GHG emissions are not reported here.
+Ontario Carbon Farm, produces compost from food and yard waste donated by project area residents and businesses.
+The project aims to reduce GHG emissions by diverting organic waste from landfills, where it would otherwise decompose in the absence of oxygen, thereby producing methane - a potent GHG with warming properties up to 34 times more potent than carbon dioxide over 100-year period.
+By diverting organic waste to an on-site composting facility where it is processed in the presence of oxygen, the project is helping to avoid methane emissions from landfills.
+The diversion of organic waste to the on-site composting facility should also reduce the vehicle trips needed to transport organic material to off-site landfills; however, these trips are difficult to estimate, so associated GHG emissions reductions are not reported here.